 F. Demonstrate that your community understands the critical ecological role of pollinators by documenting your Bee City USA status or by describing another substantial effort to promote pollinator health (for ideas visit the Xerxes Society and the Pollinator Partnership).

 The Department understands the importance of pollinator health and has been working to create high-quality pollinator habitat in several Ozaukee County Parks.
-The Department completed the phased-restoration of a 25 acre warm-season prairie at Tendick Nature Park to create large, contiguous tracts of grassland/prairie habitat.
+From 2015-2019, the Department has been restoring old-field/invasive species to warm-season native prairie at Tendick Nature Park to create large, contiguous tracts of grassland/prairie habitat.
 Following restoration efforts in 2020, 41 total acres have been restored to date under this phased-project and the Department is currently in the process of preparing additional acreage for seeding in 2021.
 Similarly, the Department is restoring native prairie at Virmond County Park.
 Eight acres were seeded in 2019 with an additional 10.5 acres restored in 2022.
 The Department also prepared (e.g. mowing and herbicide treatments) approximately 15 acres of land within the Little Menomonee River Fish and Wildlife Area County Park.
 Approximately 15 acres of mesic and wet prairie will be seeded at the site following completion of wetland and stream restoration efforts currently underway.
 The Department has also continued to manage small native prairie plantings at Ehlers (1.0 acre) and Harborview County Parks (0.5 acre) (urban area in the City of Port Washington), to provide habitat for pollinators.
 The Department is planning several additional prairie restorations for 2023-2024; 12 acres at Mee-Kwon County Park (including around planned stormwater wetland restoration), 2.5 acres at Hawthorne Hills County Park, 0.5 acres around the Mee-Kwon Park Golf Course maintenance building, to be restored in 2023-2024 and will continue to look for opportunities to plant and promote native prairie as future funding allows.
-The Department also recognizes the value in biodiversity in these projects and uses diverse seed mixes containing 30-40 native prairie species selected based on the soils and local ecology and to provide high-quality habitat for resident, migratory and declining species of birds, pollinators (e.g. bees and butterflies) and other wildlife within the park.
+The Department also recognizes the value of biodiversity in these projects and uses diverse seed mixes containing 30-40 native prairie species selected based on the soils and local ecology to provide high-quality habitat for resident, migratory and declining species of birds, pollinators (e.g. bees and butterflies) and other wildlife within the park.
 The Department also manages two bee hives around existing and planned prairie restoration areas in Mee-Kwon County Park and Golf Course and Hawthorne Hills County Park and Golf Course.